No More Kings: History

-No More Kings' follow-up album presents quite a different atmosphere, but brings back the pop culture references including Vincent Barbarino from Welcome Back Kotter, MySpace, Dungeons and Dragons, Hollywood Squares, Lewis and Clark, Run-D.M.C., Butch Cassidy and the Sundance Kid, Short Circuit, and Merlin and Arthur from Arthurian Legend.
-The album produced singles, "Obey the Groove" and "Dance Alone."
+No More Kings' follow-up album, And The Flying Boombox (2009), presents quite a different atmosphere, but brings back the pop culture references including Vincent Barbarino from Welcome Back Kotter, Myspace, Dungeons & Dragons, Hollywood Squares, Lewis and Clark, Run-D.M.C., Butch Cassidy and the Sundance Kid, Short Circuit, and Merlin and Arthur from Arthurian legend.
+The album produced singles "Obey the Groove" and "Dance Alone."

-III, released on April 9, 2014

-III is the latest album produced by the group in 2013.
-Following the release of several singles, the group published their 3rd album containing all their newer works, plus a new song called "Tracy's Song".
-This album contained works such as "They're Coming To Get You Barbara" (a reference to the 1968 zombie film Night of the Living Dead), and the "Zombie Me Apocamix" a remix on their popular track from the first album.
+III, produced in 2013 and released in 2014, is the third studio album by No More Kings.
+Following the release of several singles, the group published their third album, containing all their newer works plus a new song called "Tracy's Song".
+This album contained works such as "They're Coming To Get You Barbara" (a reference to the 1968 zombie film Night of the Living Dead), and the "Zombie Me Apocamix" a remix of their popular track from the first album.